miguellopescosta/triggerise/README.md

 Only two Rest services were implemented, for the sole purpose of providing a complete view of the architecture and possibilitate integrated tests.

-Currently, the integrated test buyItems(), on the web-api module, is not working properly.
+Currently, all tests, unity and integrated tests, working properly.